BryantD/wow-guild-prof/README.md

 1. Generate a set of Blizzard API tokens [here](https://develop.battle.net/access/clients) (you must have a Blizzard account)
 1. Copy wow-guild-example.conf to wow-guild.conf
 1. Edit wow-guild.conf to include your API tokens, your guild name, and anything else you want to change
+1. Set up a cron job, launchd daemon, or use whatever periodic job scheduler you prefer

 ## Usage